dmportella/crunch/Readme.md

 * Add parallel processing.
 * Fix Stylecop errors.

+Limitations
+* It only works while you are connected to the internet.

 I will welcome any pull requests, bug reports or feature requests.

 Hmm...Muffins.